Minnesota Vikings vs. Chicago Bears NFL Week 15 Odds, Plays and Insights for December 20, 2021

 Home and road insights

-- Chicago has covered the spread twice at home, and is 2-4 overall there, this year.
+- Chicago has two wins against the spread, and is 2-4 overall, at home this season.

-- Chicago has gone over the total twice in six home games this year.
+- Chicago has gone over the total twice in six home games this season.

-- On the road, Minnesota is 2-5 overall and 4-3 against the spread.
+- Minnesota is 4-3 against the spread, and 2-5 overall, in away games.

-- Away from home, the Vikings are winless ATS (0-1) as 5.5-point favorites or more.
+- On the road, the Vikings are winless ATS (0-1) as 7-point favorites or more.

-- This year, in six of seven road games Minnesota has hit the over.
+- This year, in six of seven road games Minnesota has gone over the total.

 Powered by Data Skrive.